How To Monitor Your GPU Temperature

 HWMonitor

-HWMonitor is a relatively old tool but is still incredibly reliable.
+HWMonitor is a relatively old tool but is still remarkably reliable.
 In addition to monitoring your GPU temperature, HWMonitor can also help you keep an eye on voltage and fan speed of other PC hardware such as the CPU, hard drive, and motherboard.

 Recommended Reads